 The Rema states that "the final day of Yom Tov is called Simchas Torah because we rejoice and hold a festive meal in honor of having completed the entire Torah."
-Kiddush and birchas hamazon is identical to that of yesterday's.
+Kiddush and Birchas Hamazon is identical to that of yesterday's, but without the additions for Shabbos.

-If you forgot to recite shehechiyanu last night during Kiddush, see the chart at the back of the booklet...
+If you forgot to recite Shehechiyanu last night during Kiddush, see the chart at the back of the booklet.